Courses Overview

 Completion of the following McKenzie Institute courses, presented by licensed McKenzie Institute Faculty:

-• Part D - Advanced Cervical and Thoracic Spine & Extremities – Upper Limb
+• Part D - Cervical and Thoracic Spine 2 and Upper Extremities

 Preparation for the Course